8 Ways to Boost Your Blog Traffic Through Social Media

 - Ask others to promote your blog via social bookmarking sites, such as DIGG, Stumbleupon, Reddit, and others.
 You may occasionally do this yourself, but be careful of doing it repeatedly, as some sites penalize sites with multiple submissions from the same user.

 - Implement social sharing tools on your website.
-An excellent tool that I use is AddThis, which allows you to combine sharing options via Twitter, Facebook, email, and social bookmarking sites all into one tool.
+An excellent tool is Flare, which allows you to combine sharing options via Twitter, Facebook, email, and social bookmarking sites into one tool.

 - Use a social-powered commenting tool like Disqus or IntenseDebate.